octopusthink/octopusthink.com/src/content/pages/work.md

 ---
 path: '/work/'
-title: 'Our work'
+title: 'Selected projects'
 slug: 'work'
+summary: "We've designed and built all sorts of different apps, websites, and products over the years.
+Here are just a few of the things we've worked on."
 ---

-We've shipped some pretty awesome stuff over the years.
-Here are some things we're particularly proud of:

 ## Firefox Add-ons